zhxnlai/CS118-Project-2/README.md

 > client < server hostname >< server portnumber >< filename > [ Pl PC ]
 ~~~

-This will run the *client* program which first try to handshake with server and request the file in *server_folder* specified by `filename`.
+This will run the *client* program which first tries to handshake with server and then requests the file in *server_folder* specified by `filename`.

 The parameters in [ ] are optional. `Cwnd` is the window size which is default to 5. `Pl` is the probability for packet loss and `Pc` is the probability for packet corruption from 0 to 1.